Ray-B-Ouamba/SWEET-HAIR-SALON-3/README.md

 ## OPTIMIZATIONS:
-* Fixe the mobile version of your website.
+* Fixe the mobile version of your website:
+     * Background image of the html(s) pages.

 ## LESSONS LEARNED: